Aumik internal handbook

 • aumik-playeraumik-native — the on-screen player: installs on ReNative TV platforms (Tizen/webOS/Android TV/Fire TV); activate a screen → it plays scheduled videos/images.
 (Not a CMS.)

-• dooh-portalaumik-ui — the web management portal, two-sided: SSP (screen owners: activate/manage screens, playlists, scheduling, layouts, widgets) + DSP (advertisers: buy inventory, run campaigns).
+• doohaumik-ui — the web management portal, two-sided: SSP (screen owners: activate/manage screens, playlists, scheduling, layouts, widgets) + DSP (advertisers: buy inventory, run campaigns).
 Mocked at the dooh prototype.

 • dooh-landing — marketing site.
 Not an aumik-ui app — it's a clickable lo-fi prototype in aumik-prototypes (per the ADLC prototype convention); rebuilt as a real app only if/when productized.